Bognor Regis

-Bognor Regis (/ˌbɒɡnər ˈriːdʒᵻs/), also known as Bognor, is a town and seaside resort in West Sussex on the south coast of England, 56 mi south-west of London, 24 mi west of Brighton, 6 mi south-east of Chichester and 16 mi east of Portsmouth.
+Bognor Regis (/ˌbɒɡnər ˈriːdʒᵻs/), also known as Bognor, is a town, seaside resort and civil parish in the Arun district, in West Sussex on the south coast of England, 56 mi south-west of London, 24 mi west of Brighton, 6 mi south-east of Chichester and 16 mi east of Portsmouth.
 Other nearby towns include Littlehampton east-north-east and Selsey to the south-west.
 The nearby villages of Felpham, and Aldwick are now suburbs of Bognor Regis, along with those of North and South Bersted.
 The population of the Bognor Regis built-up area, including Felpham and Aldwick, was 63,855 at the 2011 census.

 A seaside resort was developed by Sir Richard Hotham in the late 18th century on what was a sand and gravel, undeveloped coastline.
 It has been claimed that Hotham and his new resort are portrayed in Jane Austen's unfinished novel Sanditon.
 The resort grew slowly in the first half of the 19th century but grew rapidly following the coming of the railway in 1864.
 In 1929 King George V spent three months in the area recuperating, and later that year the town's name was changed to "Bognor Regis" by royal consent.
 Butlin's has been present in the town since the early 1930s when an amusement park and zoo were opened.
 A holiday camp followed in 1960 and this has more recently moved towards hotel accommodation with modern amenities.

 Etymology

 Bognor is one of the oldest recorded Anglo-Saxon place names in Sussex.
 In a document of AD 680, it is referred to as Bucgan ora meaning Bucge's (an Anglo-Saxon name) shore, or landing place.

+Bucgan was the Saxon chief and she ruled this area.